rohitbalage/rohitbalage/README.md

 </p>

 *"
-At first stance, the Ocean looked impossible, but I drove that boat every day believing that I would reach the shore someday, this belief made my painful journey into a painless habit"* - _Rohit Balage_
+At first stance, the Ocean looked impossible, but I paddle that boat every day believing that I would reach the shore someday, this belief made my painful journey into a painless habit"* - _Rohit Balage_